 - You must be a Canadian citizen, permanent resident or the holder of a resident permit.

-When to apply for the solidarity tax credit
+Applying for the credit

-- You also may use the Revenue Quebec online “My Account“ service to apply.
+You also may use the Revenue Quebec online “My Account“ service to apply.

 Calculating the Credit

 Revenue Quebec pays the solidarity tax credit exclusively via direct deposit into your bank account.
-If you have already registered to receive tax refunds by direct deposit, you will receive the credit the same way.
+If you have already registered to receive tax refunds by direct deposit, you will receive this credit the same way.